top of page

 Does a Bill of Sale Have to Be Notarized in Florida?

-Not always.
-Florida law does not universally require notarization for all bills of sale.
-However, there are several situations where notarization is required or strongly recommended.
+Florida law does not require notarization for every bill of sale—but there are situations where it becomes required or strongly recommended.

-Some institutions require notarization regardless of state law, including:
+Some organizations require notarization regardless of state law, including:

 • Tax collector offices